wehlutyk/thesis/content/4-discussion.md

 ### Hand-coded meaning classes

 Our first point is an analysis method that combines manual and computational steps.
-Essentially, it is a method to outsource the measurement of meaning to humans, by asking them to fulfil a relatively easy task that provides information on the structure of meanings;
+Essentially, it is a method to outsource an evaluation of meaning to humans, using a relatively simple task that can gather information on both the relevance-theoretic and enactive structure of meanings;
 the reconstructed meaning structure can then be used in quantitative analyses.
 The method is directly applicable to the data sets of the previous chapter without necessarily adding a notion of context, and is also usable for analysing the data that would be generated by the approaches we delineate further down.
 As such, it could be used as a generic tool to test hypotheses generated by the relevance-theoretic and dynamical approaches to meaning in specific experimental setups.